A sunny spot where the hills meet the sea

-The Congress Theatre nestles between the Winter Garden Theatre, The Devonshire Park Tennis Centre (home to the Nature Valley International Tennis championships) and the Towner Art Gallery, a contemporary exhibition space which exhibits quality modern and contemporary artwork through collection based exhibitions, talks, events and creative activities.
+The Congress Theatre nestles between the Winter Garden Theatre, The Devonshire Park Tennis Centre (home to the Rothesay International Eastbourne Tennis Tournament) and the Towner Art Gallery, a contemporary exhibition space which exhibits quality modern and contemporary artwork through collection based exhibitions, talks, events and creative activities.

 And opposite the Towner, is Eastbourne College, with whom St Andrew’s Prep amalgamated in 2010 to form one charity.
 Eastbourne College is just one mile away from St Andrew’s Prep.
 In 2019, Eastbourne College completed its £54m Project 150 which, alongside its Blue Health philosophy has been transformative in helping the school to secure its position as a sector-leading education provider for many years to come.
 The investment has provided the historic and inspiring school site with:

 - a dynamic music, drama and arts centre with an auditorium, recording studio and exhibition space

 - 32 state-of-the-art classrooms